 Students are required to register attendance with the Student Administration team twice (2 times) each academic session for Home Office monitoring purposes.
-Information on where & when you need to register will be sent to you by email.
-If you are required to take your passport/visa for checking on campus, please wait for instructions regarding this.
+Information on where & when you need to register will be sent to you by email and the UKVI checkpoint information is on the UWS Student Records webpages.
+If you are required to take your passport/visa for checking on campus, check the information on the Student Records website.
 You will be able to complete online enrolment prior to your passport/visa being checked.